-Production at the Chapada Mine in 2016 consisted of 107,301 ounces of gold and 259,444 ounces of silver, contained in concentrate compared to 119,059 ounces of gold and 274,533 ounces of silver contained in concentrate in 2015.
-Chapada Mine copper production was 115.5 million pounds in 2016 compared to production of 131.0 million pounds of copper in 2015.
+Production at the Chapada Mine in 2017 consisted of 119,852 ounces of gold contained in concentrate compared to 107,301 ounces of gold contained in concentrate in 2016.
+Chapada Mine copper production was 127.3 million pounds in 2017 compared to production of 115.5 million pounds of copper in 2016.

-The Company completed a total of 61,972 metres of drilling in 753 holes over the course of the year ended December 31, 2016.
-The near mine program focused on defining and expanding the Sucupira mineral resource immediately adjacent to the main Chapada pit, testing and developing an IP anomaly immediately beneath the pit, targeted infill drilling at Corpo Sul and testing for extensions of the oxide mineral envelopes at Suruca and Hidrothermalito.
-At Sucupira, 110 drill holes have been completed and have defined a mineralized body 1.85 kilometres in strike length, 80 to 180 metres in thickness and 200 to 400 metres in width.
+The 2016 near mine program focused on defining and expanding the Sucupira mineral resource immediately adjacent to the main Chapada pit, testing and developing an IP anomaly immediately beneath the pit, targeted infill drilling at Corpo Sul and testing for extensions of the oxide mineral envelopes at Suruca and Hidrothermalito.
+At Sucupira, a mineralized body 1.85 kilometres in strike length, 80 to 180 metres in thickness and 200 to 400 metres in width has been delineated.
 The deposit remains open to the southwest.
 This mineralization lies within 100 to 200 metres of surface and 100 metres lateral and below the currently designed final Chapada pit.
+Adjacent to Sucupira and the main Chapada ore body, the core mine exploration program in 2016 had also discovered a new continuous, low to moderate grade copper and gold mineral body ("Baru") above and immediately north of the Sucupira mineral body.